drew65/p1_navigation_as/README.md

 3. Place the file in the DRLND GitHub repository, in the `p1_navigation_as/` folder, and unzip (or decompress) the file.

+4. Optionally if an appropriate GPU is present, instal Cuda as required by the OS in use, see [cuda](https://docs.nvidia.com/cuda/)

 ### Instructions

 Follow the instructions in `P1_navigation_DDQN_01.ipynb` to get started and see how this agent was trained!